vijaya49/devops-senior-challenge/README.md

 ## 👨‍💻 Maintainers

-This module was crafted for internal DevOps projects but is reusable for any ECS-Fargate based deployment for production grade we can add more features on this module and we can customize it for our app needs.
+This module was crafted for internal DevOps projects but is reusable for any ECS-Fargate based deployment for production grade we can add more features on this module like autoscaling etc, and we can customize it for our app needs.

 ---